Sup2point0/supcode/extensions/library.md

-# supcode Extension Library
+# supcode Extensions Library

-An assortment of extensions available in Supcode.
+An assortment of extensions available for Supcode.

 ## Ixtensions